 - Technological advances: on the positive side, high concentrations of people in urban areas also brings with it research and development in the quest for solutions to the population’s needs.
 An example is the popularisation of communication technologies and the generation, collection and use of Big Data for sustainable ends, as well as the emergence of Smart Cities adapted to ensure good living conditions for the increasing population.

-Overpopulation is, therefore, one of the biggest challenges humanity is facing and threatens the near future of the planet in economic, environmental and social terms.
+As you can see, the impact of overpopulation is tremendous.
+Overpopulation is one of the biggest challenges humanity is facing and threatens the near future of the planet in economic, environmental and social terms.